 “Why did you go there?”
 That’s usually the first question friends ask when I tell them I’ve just returned from a trip.
 How do any of us decide where to spend our vacations?
 My reasons for visiting Morocco were numerous.
-Traveling with Overseas Adventure Travel, we were promised a small group of travelers with an itinerary to the large major cities of Casablanca, Rabat, Fez and Marrakech.
+Traveling with Overseas Adventure Travel on their Morocco Sahara Odyssey, we were promised a small group of travelers with an itinerary to the large major cities of Casablanca, Rabat, Fez and Marrakesh.
 The real lure of the trip was that we would camp in the Sahara and visit smaller towns, with opportunities to meet with people in their homes.

 The most memorable part of the trip for me was the time we spent in the Sahara.
 After a rather sedate ride along a paved two-lane highway, we abruptly turned into the roadless Sahara.
 It was here that the fun began.
 The drivers, all men in their thirties, each took a different track; there seemed to be a touch of competition in the air.
 We skimmed across the rocky terrain, occasionally crossing somewhat established roadway and passing isolated, primitive inns.
 As the sun began to slip below the horizon, we stopped to view the most incredible sunset.
 We dutifully ooh’ed and aah’ed and snapped numerous photos.
 Suddenly from out of the shadow, a young girl emerged carrying some little dolls that she had made, offering them for sale, a scene to be repeated numerous times, throughout our adventures.

 After we made our commercial transactions, we continued our sprint across the desert.
 At the base of the Erg Chebbi, a huge, drifting expanse of sand dunes, we found the pristine white tents that were to be our homes for the night.
 The tents were quite comfy with two cots and thick foam mattresses and sleeping bags.
 Candles in brass lanterns provided illumination.